Neocryptoquant/vialytics/README.md

 ## The Solution

-**Vialytics** turns your Solana wallet data into plain-English insights powered by AI.
+**Vialytics** turns your Solana wallet data into plain insights enhanced by AI.

 Just paste your wallet address and ask Via — our AI assistant — anything: